-While the Z Fold 2 is Samsung’s absolute top phone in terms of ambition and design, going by actually hardware component prowess, the Note 20 Ultra is even better.
+While the Galaxy Z Fold 2 is Samsung’s absolute top phone in terms of ambition and design, going by actually hardware component prowess, the Galaxy Note 20 Ultra is even better.
 It’s got a better main camera system headlined by a 108-megapixel camera, a “Space Zoom” periscope camera that can pull off crisp 5X shots, respectable 10X and all the way up to 50X.
 And its screen is the absolute best non-folding screen on the market, with a variable refresh rate that can go up to 120Hz for ultra fluidity, or lower for more static apps to save battery.

-What makes the Note 20 Ultra worth considering for many is the S-Pen, which in addition to being a pretty great stylus can now double as a remote control for hands-free photo taking or cycling through the phone’s UI.
+What makes the Galaxy Note 20 Ultra worth considering for many is the S-Pen, which in addition to being a pretty great stylus can now double as a remote control for hands-free photo taking or cycling through the phone’s UI.
 If you’re someone who needs to annotate documents, sign digital documents, or do the occasional sketches, the S-Pen is indispensable.
 Performance is zippy all around thanks to that Snapdragon 865+ processor and 12GB of RAM.
 This is the second most expensive phone on this list, however, at $1,300, and the boxy corners and huge 6.9-inch screen makes it tough to use for those with smaller hands.

 Best for those who want a stylus… at a discount: Samsung Galaxy Note 10 Lite

-If you read the Note 20 Ultra paragraph and found yourself interested in the S-Pen but turned off by the $1,300 price, last year’s Galaxy Note 10 Lite is perhaps worth a look.
-You’re still getting the S-Pen for all your scribbling needs; still getting a vibrant Super AMOLED display, it’s just smaller with rounded corners so it’s easier for smaller hands, and best of all, it’s 1/3 the price of the Note 20 Ultra.
+If you read the Galaxy Note 20 Ultra paragraph and found yourself interested in the S-Pen but turned off by the $1,300 price, last year’s Galaxy Note 10 Lite is perhaps worth a look.
+You’re still getting the S-Pen for all your scribbling needs; still getting a vibrant Super AMOLED display, it’s just smaller with rounded corners so it’s easier for smaller hands, and best of all, it’s 1/3 the price of the Galaxy Note 20 Ultra.

 In terms of the cameras, you get a trio of 12MP sensors of the wide, ultra-wide, and telephoto varieties.
-The cameras here won’t come close to what the Note 20 Ultra offers but is more than good enough, especially at its mid-tier price point.
+The cameras here won’t come close to what the Galaxy Note 20 Ultra offers but are more than good enough, especially at its mid-tier price point.
 The 4,500 mAh battery ensures all-day endurance too, however, the processor here is the Exynos 9810 instead of Qualcomm’s Snapdragon, so don’t expect to play games at the highest graphic setting or the blazing-fast speeds you’ll get from the Snapdragon 865+ in the Galaxy Note 20 Ultra.